FIGLAB/ubicoustics/README.md

 Prediction: Knocking (0.91)
 ```

 Feel free to try the other examples.
 It takes a while for RPi to run the script, but once loaded, you'll have a prediction framerate of about 1Hz.
+If you've made it this far, congratulations! :)

 ```bash
 (ubicoustics)$ python example_liveprediction_simple.py
 ```

 That's it!
-For questions and feedback, contact Gierad Laput (gierad.laput@cs.cmu.edu).
+For help, questions, and general feedback, contact Gierad Laput (gierad.laput@cs.cmu.edu).